-Currently, the ICF has accumulated investment commitments in venture capital funds and/or investment funds with outstanding portfolios of 303.6 million euros - 82% more than in 2018 - through 47 vehicles, which together with the 2,599.7 million euros committed by other investors, add up to an investment capacity of more than 2.9 billion euros.
+Currently, the ICF has accumulated investment commitments in venture capital funds and/or investment funds with outstanding portfolios of 337.1 million euros through 51 vehicles, which together with the 3,396.9 million euros committed by other investors, add up to an investment capacity of more than 3,734 million euros.

-In 2019, new commitments were made in the Seed, Venture and Growth segments 16.7 million, 61.7 million and 60.0 million respectively.
-These commitments include The creation of two new funds managed by the Group should be highlighted: ICF Venture Tech II (20 million) and ICF Capital Expansión II (EUR 50 million).
-In addition, the venture capital funds managed by the Group have made investments totalling 6.0 million euros.
+In 2020, new commitments were made in the Seed, Venture and Growth segments 5,8 million, 25,2 million and 2,5 million respectively.
+In addition, the venture capital funds managed by the Group have made investments for an aggregate amount of 5.3 million euros.

 In addition to this potential venture capital investor, investment through IFEM Innovation, on a co-investment basis with private investors (business angels, venture builders, accelerators and other instruments), for innovative companies in their early stages managed through IFEM.
-Through this line, during 2019 the Group has invested 3.6 million euros in 19 Catalan start-ups.
+Through this line, during 2020 the Group has invested 2.3 million euros in 32 Catalan start-ups.